The photo at the top of this page shows Penny at Grunau Regatta in 1962. © Sportverlag Gunther Rowell.

 After the 1976 Olympics, Penny stopped being Women’s Chief Coach and took on the management of the Junior Men instead.
 Her decision to move away from running the women’s squad was deliberate because she felt that the women’s squad had enough of a struggle to get what it needed without it’s chief advocate also having to overcome hurdles because she was a woman.
 With a man in charge, she explained, at least he would only be fighting on one front not two.

 On returning from a short holiday following the Junior World Championships in 1978, Penny got what she describes as her “big break.”
-The Amateur Rowing Association received a request from Jim Clark and John Roberts, who had been silver medalists in the coxless pair in 1977 but who were currently struggling to get selected for 1978 with no coach and a background of a winter of preparation marred by injury and changes of coach.
+Jim Clark and John Roberts, who had been silver medalists in the GB men’s coxless pair in 1977, were struggling to get selected for 1978, and at that point had no coach after a winter of preparation marred by injury and changes of coach.
 Penny had been coaching Lin Clark and Beryl Mitchell in the women’s pair but they were not selected that year and Lin had suggested to her husband Jim that they should try her out since she was a good coach and available at that time.

 Penny described the period she spent coaching them through to the Worlds in Karapiro, New Zealand in November 1978, as the best of her whole coaching career, as she was able to concentrate on coaching without having to “charge round the country” doing Coaching Award Scheme work or produce education materials like her popular National Coaching Journal.
 “It was absolutely great,” she remembers, smiling, “And I was free from the pressure of ARA politics.”